leighshepperson/stubr/README.md

 test "If the call to get a post is successful, then a return post struct with id, userId, body and title" do

-  # Build the function definitions using the good test data.
-Alternatively, you could store the anonymous functions with the test data to reduce the amount of code you need to write here.
+  # Build the function definitions using the test data.
+  # Alternatively, you could store the anonymous functions
+  # with the test data to reduce the amount boilerplate code.

   functions = @good_test_data
   |> Enum.map(